Learning Structural Representations for Recipe Generation and Food Retrieval: Method

-In addition to using the tree structures for the recipe generation task, we also propose to incorporate the latent trees into the image-to-recipe retrieval task to further demonstrate the usefulness of our unsupervisedly-learned tree structures.
+As shown in Figures \ref{fig:training} and \ref{fig:retrieval}, we propose to incorporate the latent trees into the food cross-modal retrieval task to further demonstrate the usefulness of our unsupervisedly-learned tree structures and boost the retrieval performance.
 In this task, given a food image, we want to retrieve the corresponding cooking recipe including the ingredients and the cooking instructions, or vice versa.
-To this end, we adopt a CNN to give image representations $\mathrm{F}_{img}$ and a language encoder to give the ingredient and cooking instruction features $\mathrm{F}_{ing}$ and $\mathrm{F}_{ins}$.
-We also adopt the GATs to encode the sentence-level tree structures and obtain the tree representations $\mathrm{F}_{tree}$.
+To this end, we also adopt a CNN to give image representations $\mathrm{F}_{img}$ and a language encoder to give the ingredient and cooking instruction features $\mathrm{F}_{ing}$ and $\mathrm{F}_{ins}$.
+We adopt the GAT to encode the sentence-level tree structures and obtain the tree representations $\mathrm{F}_{tree}$.
 The recipe embeddings $\mathrm{F}_{rec}$ are constructed by the concatenation of $\langle \mathrm{F}_{tree}, \mathrm{F}_{ins}, \mathrm{F}_{ing} \rangle$.
 We use triplet loss $L_{tri}$ to align image and recipe representations $\mathrm{F}_{img}$ and $\mathrm{F}_{rec}$ in the feature space and learn a joint embedding for cross-modal matching.